dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 # CS106A-Programming-Methodology-Lecture0201

-Programming Methodology-Lecture02
+Topics: Handout Information, Section Sign-up, Karel Commands, An Algorithm vs Program, Syntax of a Karel Program, Running a Karel Program, Creating Methods, SuperKarel, A for Loop, A While Loop, Karel Conditions, If Statement, Putting it All Together.

-Instructor (Mehran Sahami):Alrighty, welcome back to CS106A.
+Instructor (Mehran Sahami): Alrighty, welcome back to CS106A.
 If you're stuck in the back, just come on down, have a seat.
 Originally, I thought maybe we would have slightly fewer people today than last time, but that appears not to be the case.
 So while we're waiting, everyone loves babies, so I decided to put – that's Karel, the Robot, the early days.

 No, this actually – my son, and yeah, I know.
 He's a little bit older now but, like, he's got these little robot pajamas and he runs around all the time.
 So I'm like, oh, it's Karel, The Robot, and my wife looks at me like, it's your son.
 But that's a whole different issue.